Placental Abruption Claims

 How we can help

-Potter Rees Dolan’s clinical negligence team has earned its reputation as one of the very best in the UK.
-Boasting a combined experience in serious injury law of over 60 years and comprehensive medical insight, the team has an unwavering dedication to help families recover the compensation they deserve.
+Potter Rees Dolan’s clinical negligence team has earned a reputation as one of the very best in the UK.
+Boasting a combined experience in serious injury law of over 80 years and comprehensive medical insight, the team has an unwavering dedication to helping families recover the compensation they deserve.

-Our clients tell us that it is the empathy and care with which we act that sets us apart.
-We specialise in serious and catastrophic injuries, so we know how difficult it can be to live with severe disability.
-It is our aim, therefore, to make the claim process as stress-free as possible for you and your family.
+Our clients regularly tell us that it is the empathy and care with which we act that sets us apart.
+We specialise in serious and catastrophic injuries, so we know how difficult it can be to live with severe disability or medical conditions.
+It is our aim, therefore, to make the claims process as stress-free for you and your family as we can.

-You may already have a legal expense insurance policy.
-In the first instance, we’ll always start by investigating whether you can use the same policy for your case, before we consider whether a Conditional Fee Agreement is more appropriate.
+If you already have a legal expense insurance policy in place, we’ll always start by investigating whether you can use the same policy for your case, before we consider whether a Conditional Fee Agreement is more appropriate.